sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 the game, with a couple unlucky flips, that barbarian may suffer a sound drubbing at the hands of a farmer with a shovel and his overprotective goat.

-This doesn't mean don't create the barbarian character.
-It means, if you do, be prepared to find some narrative justification (drunkard? battle-worn? magically cursed?) that they're currently at a "scrappy adventurer" level.
+This doesn't mean you shouldn't create the barbarian character.
+You should.
+That sounds awesome!
+But if you do, be prepared to find some narrative justification (drunkard? battle-worn? magically cursed?) that they're currently at a "scrappy adventurer" level.

 ---